Schatten-von Neumann classes of integral operators: Applications

 In general, once the upper bound for the eigenvalue counting function of a certain operator is obtained, it can be used in Theorem \ref{extahk}.
 In particular, in some situations is may be convenient to use operators respecting certain geometric structures.
 Rather general results on the spectral asymptotics for self-adjoint subelliptic operators have been obtained by Fefferman and Phong \cite{FP-PNAS,FP-subelliptic-1983} as well as for operators with double characteristics by Menikoff and Sj\"ostrand \cite{MS-MA}, see also an overview on spectral asymptotics for rather general hypoelliptic operators by Sj\"ostrand \cite{Sj-ICM} and more recent extensions by Ponge \cite{Ponge-MAMS} and Hassannezhad and Kokarev \cite{HK2015}.
 We can also refer to \cite{FR16} for subelliptic analysis on nilpotent groups and to \cite{RS-AM} for the potential theory for the sub-Laplacians.

 Let us formulate several examples but first we briefly recall a few definitions.
-Let $M$ be a connected closed manifold and let $H\subset TM$ be a smooth sub-bundle of the tangent bundle satisfying the H\"ormander commutator condition.
+Let $M$ be a connected closed manifold and let $H\subset TM$ be a smooth sub-bundle of the tangent bundle satisfying the H\"ormander condition. we recall that the sub-bundle $H$ satisfies the {\em H\"ormander condition} if for any point $x\in M$ and any local frame $\{X_i\}$ of $H$ around $x$, the iterated Lie brackets $[X_i,X_j]$, $[[X_i,X_j], X_k]$, $[X_i,[...[X_j, X_k]...]]$ at $x$ together with the vectors $\{X_i(x)\}$ span the tangent space $T_xM$.
+The length of the Lie bracket above is understood as the number of vector fields involved.
 The sub-bundle $H$ is called regular if the dimensions of the strata in the stratification of $T_x M$ by commutators do not depend on $x\in M$.
 Let $g$ be a smooth metric on $H$ and let $Q$ be the Hausdorff dimension of $M$ with respect to the Carnot-Caratheodory distance associated to the sub-Riemannian manifold $(M,H,g)$.

 We recall that the eigenvalue counting function of the sub-Laplacian on compact regular sub-Riemannian manifolds is estimated by $N(\lambda)\leq C\lambda^{Q/2}$, see e.g. \cite{HK2015}.
 Consequently, Theorem \ref{extahk} immediately implies: